jsonstat/euro/docs/API.md

 * [Set functions](#set-functions)

-If you haven&rsquo;t read the [README](https://github.com/jsonstat/euro/blob/master/README.md), please do before reading the API reference.
+If you haven&rsquo;t read the [README](https://github.com/jsonstat/euro/blob/master/README.md), please do so before reading the API reference.

 JSON-stat for Eurostat version is exposed as version.